 Most eulogies run between three and five minutes.
 When you practice your speech aloud, you’ll realize that you can fit quite a few words into this time slot.
 To help make sure your eulogy isn’t too long, do a dress rehearsal.
 Time yourself as you read at a slow and steady rate.

 Most people rush when public speaking, so practice reading slowly.
 It’ll help you get used to the feeling.

 Create a free, interactive Cake end-of-life planning profile.

 Share your health, legal, funeral, and legacy decisions with your loved ones.

 Great eulogies follow a pattern.
 They’re simple and easy for the audience to engage with.
 But keep in mind, people need to know who you are.
-Start your eulogy introducing yourself, and stating your relationship for the deceased.
+Start your eulogy by introducing yourself and stating your relationship with the deceased.

 For instance, you could say: “I’m Skye Grant, and Rosemary Lorraine Ward was my great-grandmother.”

 Funerals can be packed events, and many people might not know you.
 They may know the deceased from somewhere you don’t.
 And even if you were introduced, it’s still difficult to put names to faces during such an emotional time.
 Introducing yourself before you start allows people to focus on what you’re saying.

 Remember the mind-numbing biographical example we gave above?
 Yours doesn’t have to be like that.
 Especially for older people, a biography fills people in on the facts and details of their life.

 But you’re not writing a speech to make sure that everyone can pass a pop quiz.
 You’re trying to tell a story.
 Weave childhood details and anecdotes in with the bones of the story.
 Remember to include date and place of birth, siblings, where they grew up, and so forth.